cedricgrothues/home-automation/service.device-registry/README.md

 - `"id":string` a globally unique ID for this device, can be used to get the device address
 - `"name":string` a friendly name for the device
-- `"kind":string` the kind of device e.g. lamp
+- `"type":string` the type of device e.g. lamp
 - `"room_id":string` the globally unique ID of the room
 - `"controller":string` the name of the device's controller